-After the launch of UPI lite, PM Modi and RBI have announced India’s new digital payment solution- e-RUPI, which is a prepaid e-voucher.
-This will be issued to anyone so that the benefits from the government and other authorities can reach their beneficiaries without any hassle and in a leakproof manner.
-In this article, we will have answered some questions about this new Indian digital payment solution, such as how it will work and how to use it.
+After the launch of UPI lite, PM Modi and RBI have announced India’s new digital payment solution – e-rupee, which is a prepaid e-voucher.
+This will be issued to provide benefits from the government and other authorities to beneficiaries without any hassle and in a leakproof manner.
+In this article, we have answered the questions about this new Indian digital payment solution, such as how it will work and how to use it.
 Read on to know more!
 Meanwhile, you can also check out our FAQs article on 1.1% UPI Charges.

 Everything to know about e-RUPI